openprivacy/ansible-scap/README.md

 # ansible-scap
-ansible roles for SCAP scanning
+ansible roles for easy [SCAP](http://scap.nist.gov/) scanning

 ## Overview

-This test directory creates a dashboard server with [GovReady](https://github.com/GovReady/govready) and the [SCAP Security Guide](https://github.com/OpenSCAP/scap-security-guide) installed that run the [OpenSCAP](https://github.com/OpenSCAP/openscap) scanner against a "remote" server.
+This demo directory uses Vagrant to create a dashboard server with [GovReady](https://github.com/GovReady/govready) and the [SCAP Security Guide](https://github.com/OpenSCAP/scap-security-guide) installed that runs the [OpenSCAP](https://github.com/OpenSCAP/openscap) scanner against a "remote" server.

+Several ansible "roles" (openscap, scap-security-guide, harden, govready) are used that may be adapted with minor or no modifications to be used on local or remote servers.

 ## System Requirements
 - [ansible](http://www.ansible.com/)